avinashbhat/trees/README.md

 The input given to the BST should be distinct numbers to get a clean output in dot format.
 To assist this, the program ignores the case where number is equal to root.

+<h3>B+ Tree</h3>
+To build: $make

+This will run the given testcases.
+Before running the command copy the files in 'working' directory to current directory.
+Currently working right till first split.
+Some mistake in second split.